 Effective April 01, 2019, the Company has adopted Ind AS 116 "Leases", and applied to all lease contracts existing on April 01, 2019 using the modified retrospective method.
 Accordingly, the Company has recognised a lease liability measured at the present value of the remaining lease payments, and right-of-use (ROU) asset at an amount equal to lease liability (adjusted for any related prepayments).

-Particulars As at

-March 31, 202
+Management has excercised judgement in determining whether extension and termination options are reasonably certain to be excercised.
+Expenses relating to short-term leases and low value assets for the year ended March 31, 2021 is ₹ 0.5 Million [March 31, 2020: ₹ 0.5 Million]

-Lease liabilities - Maturity analysis - contractual undiscounted Cashflows

-Not later than one year 13

-Later than one year and not later than five years 5

-Later than five years 17
+Particulars As at March 31, 2021 As at March 31, 2020 Lease liabilities - Maturity analysis - contractual undiscounted Cash flows Not later than one year 13.7 13.0 Later than one year and not later than five years 60.1 57.7 Later than five years 161.2 177.3 235.0 248.0

-24